 The IBM i partition you originally log in to acts as an intermediate system and communicates to the target system via the host servers.

-I wrote about “Set Target System” a long time ago in the blog IBM Systems Director Navigator Can Manage 5.4 Systems.
-This old blog was written shortly after support for target systems was first introduced in Navigator.
+I wrote about “Set Target System” a long time ago in the blog Navigator Can Manage Target Systems.
+This post was written shortly after support for target systems was first introduced in Navigator.
 Target systems still behave in basically the same manner, although the user interface is nicer now.
-(If you link back to that old blog article, try to overlook the terminology changes since that blog was written – just simplify “IBM Systems Director Navigator” to “Navigator”).

 One thing to remember – after you have set up target systems, if you change the password for your IBM i user profile, you also need to maintain (change) that password for your target systems.